Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

 Outputs to User
 ***********************************
-To initialize the analyzer class ``SPM_RotorSpeedLimitAnalyzer``, the user must spcify the RPM evaluation step size ``N_step`` in unit *RPM* and number of rotor nodes ``node`` (for evaluating rotor stress) when defining the analyzer object.
-Once the analyzer class has been defined, user can call the ``.analyze`` method and input the defined SPM_RotorSpeedLimitProblem ``problem`` object.
-The script will run through the code at an incremental speed increase (``N_step`` defined by the user) to determine the failure speed and material.
+To initialize the analyzer class ``SPM_RotorSpeedLimitAnalyzer``, the user must specify the RPM evaluation step size ``N_step`` in unit *RPM* and number of rotor nodes ``node`` (for evaluating rotor stress) when defining the analyzer object.
+Once the analyzer class has been defined, the user can call the ``.analyze`` method and input the defined ``SPM_RotorSpeedLimitProblem`` problem object.
+The script will run through the code at an incremental speed increases (``N_step`` defined by the user) to determine the failure speed and material.

-Use the following code to run the example analysis.
+Use the following code to run the aforementioned example analysis:

 .. code-block:: python